adechazal/my-website/_posts/2025-01-29-Digital Markets.markdown

 Things are looking up for the Crypto-Bros.

 At least that’s how it appears after the White House’s recent Executive Order on digital financial technology.
-This major policy move aims to **promote and protect** the use and fair access of digital assets, all while **clarifying regulations** and setting the stage for a more **transparent, innovative financial future** in a more competitive landscape.
+The policy change aims to **promote and protect** the use and fair access of digital assets, while **clarifying regulations** and setting the stage for a more **transparent, innovative, and competitive financial future**.

 ---